oylsister/ZombieSharp/README.md

 # ZombieSharp

 Zombie-Sharp is a Zombie Mode plugin for CS2 referencing the features and functions from the previous SourcePawn Zombie:Reloaded plugin.
 You can say this is the Zombie:Reloaded remake but in C#.
-Here is the list of features that will be featured in the Beta.
+Here is the list of features.

 ### Feature of Zombie-Sharp
 - [x] Basic Zombie Infection Initial with Timer